sebastiandeluca/sebastiandeluca.github.io/README.md

 Prism features unqiue features like weather, save-games, a 2.5D Perspective view, an easy-to-use GUI, and more.

+_SYNOPSIS_
 Lost in an arcade at night, 7 Year Old Dylan Park finds refuge in playing the few arcade machines left running overnight.
 To his surprise, these games seem to light up the arcade, and could maybe even light up his path of escape.
 In Prism, play as Dylan in his quest to get home and return to Mom before the night comes to an end.

 Prism is downloadable off of my [GitHub](https://github.com/sebastiandeluca/Prism), or off of the [Foo Games Website](https://www.sites.google.com/view/foogames)

+_My Contribution:_
+For Prism, I handled the created of the art of the game.
+I also, generally, conjured up most of the ideas for features and helmed the story development.
+I also volunteered to lead the development of the 'Main Hub', as well as 2 of the 4 inner-games.

+# ASCII-Based UNO
+A Grade 11 Culminating Assessment

+_My Contribution:_
+For ASCII-UNO, I solely developed the player-side of things, such as UI, gameplay, and the menus.

+# Python Day Planner
+A Python-based Day Planner for Grade 12's Culminating Assessment

+_Features:_
+Python Day Planner utilizes many of Python's capabilities, such as:
+ - File I/O
+ - Recursion
+ - Exception Handling

+ # Escape From The Dungeon
+ A recursion-based Dungeon Crawler I created because I was bored, so I went above and beyond on an assignment.

+ _Features:_
+ - Recursion
+ - Character Creation
+ - File I/O
+ - Exception Handling

+To learn more about any of my projects, visit my github!